-PTSD Therapy in Santa Fe NM
+PTSD Therapy and Trauma Healing in Santa Fe, NM

 PTSD therapy and healing from CPTSD requires a well-trained, seasoned professional.
-And from our perspective, learning to trust yourself enough to open up your heart is sacred work.
+And from my perspective, learning to trust yourself enough to open up your heart is sacred work.
 It isn’t a quick fix, and long-term, life-changing success doesn’t happen in six or eight quick sessions.

 Rather, PTSD and CPTSD therapy needs to happen gently, tenderly, and with a clear plan to both help you feel emotionally safe as well as teaching you new strategies and sharing new tools.